cpu/PromGuard/README.md

 key](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/tasks/main.yml#L27:L30).
 The public key is [derived from the private key](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/tasks/main.yml#L37:L40) and registered as an Ansible fact [for that host](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/tasks/main.yml#L42:L44).
 This makes it easy to refer to a server's WireGuard public key from templates and tasks.
+Each private key is only known by the server it belongs to and the host running the Ansible playbooks.

 Beyond installing WireGuard and computing keys the WireGuard playbook also writes a [WireGuard config file](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/tasks/main.yml#L46:L52), and a [network interface config file](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/tasks/main.yml#L54:L60).

 The WireGuard config file (`/etc/wireguard/wg0.conf`) for each host is written from a template that [declares an `[Interface]`](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/wg0.conf.j2#L4:L6) and the required `[Peer]` entries.
-The `[Peer]` config differs based on whether the host is a monitor, needing [one `[Peer]` for every server](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/wg0.conf.j2#L19:L23), or if it is a monitored server, only [one `[Peer]` for the monitor](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/wg0.conf.j2#L10:L14).
+The `[Peer]` config differs based on whether the host is a monitor, needing [one `[Peer]` for every server](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/wg0.conf.j2#L19:L23), or if it is a monitored server needing only [one `[Peer]` for the monitor](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/wg0.conf.j2#L10:L14).
 In both cases the `PublicKey` and `AllowedIPs` for each peer are populated using Ansible facts and the inventory.

 The network interface config file (`/etc/network/interfaces.d/60-wireguard.cfg.j2`) for each host is written from a template that [configures a `wg0` network `iface`](https://github.com/cpu/PromGuard/blob/901e88d145f8dc971822546a130f685bb5035ce7/playbooks/roles/wireguard/templates/60-wireguard.cfg.j2#L6:L11).
 The `address` is populated based on the server's `wireguard_ip` assigned in the Ansible inventory.
 The `pre-up` statements configure the interface as a WireGuard type interface that should use the `/etc/wireguard/wg0.conf` file the WireGuard role creates.